 Sergey Lipinets vs Mikey Garcia

-Mikey Garcia is declared a wide winner by all three judges, and therefore, is awarded a unanimous decision victory, as he wins the IBF belt, leaving Lipinets, disappointed, but with nothing to be ashamed of, having tried his best, put up a great effort.
+Mikey Garcia is declared a wide winner by all three judges, wins the IBF belt, becoming a 4 weight champion.